 Full-time RVing is not as cheap as some people make it out to be and you do need to have some type of income to get by in this lifestyle.
 One question we see over and over again on Facebook and other platforms is, How to make money while traveling in an RV?
 We had the same questions.
-While we do have my military retirement income and passive income from our rental property, we could always use more money, who couldn’t?
+While we do have my military retirement income and passive income from our rental property, we could always use more money, but who couldn’t?

-Are you looking for ways to make money while traveling in a RV?
+Are you looking for ways to make money while traveling in an RV?
 Today there are many ways you can do just that.
 You may be able to find one item below and make enough to live on or if you’re like us you may try multiple ways of making money.